 Illinois: ELL Resources

-As of the 2012-13 school year, Illinois's schools were home to more than 190,000 English language learners (ELLs), which marks a 13% increase from the 2002-2003 school year (Migration Policy Institute, 2015).
-Currently, the most common five languages spoken by ELLs in Illinois are Spanish, Arabic , Polish, Chinese, and Urdu.
+As of 2014, Illinois schools were home to more than 207,000 English language learners (ELLs).
+Currently, the most common five languages spoken by ELLs in Illinois are Spanish, Polish, Arabic, Urdu, and Chinese.

 Illinois is a member of WIDA (World-Class Instructional Design and Assessment), joining in 2004.
 WIDA is a consortium of states dedicated to the design and implementation of high standards and equitable educational opportunities for English language learners which offers states programming for identifying and annually assessing the English language development of its English learners.

 State ELL Resources

 Learn more about the Illinois State Seal of Biliteracy.